The 25 Best Core Exercises For Runners

 When I was gearing up for my sub-20 attempt, I structured my training just like this: a mix of intense intervals and speed work (those 400m repeats will test you!), steady tempo runs, and don’t forget those longer runs to build your stamina.

 And recovery runs?
 Essential.
 They’re your body’s time to heal and strengthen.
-Oh, and mix in some strength training—those legs need all the power they can get!
+I’d also recommend that you add in some strength training—your legs need all the power they can get!

 Here’s a simple 3-week training plan I used as I got closer to my goal.
 Feel free to tweak it based on your own needs and schedule.